Trisky/buergerbot/README.md

 # burgerbot

+Checks for free appointments in Berlin germany's citizens office and notifies via telegram.

 This bot also checks the next month, so it will find appointments in the future as well.

 ## How to run: